E3SM-Project/CMDV-testing/documentation/latex_env/README.txt

 Steps for installing the `jupyter_latex_envs` package
 -----------------------------------------------------

-The following steps work for Python 3, and have not been tested for Python 2.
-Here, we assume `conda` is set up to create Python 3 environments by default.
+The following steps have been verified to work for both Python 2 and Python 3.

 1. **Create a conda environment** If you already have a conda environment you would like to enhance, you can use that one and